Tū-te-tawhā Whare-oneone

-Tū-te-tawhā Whare-oneone was a 17th-century Maori rangatira (chieftain) of Ngāti Tūwharetoa from the region around Lake Taupō, New Zealand.
+Tū-te-tawhā Whare-oneone was a 17th-century Māori rangatira (chieftain) of Ngāti Tūwharetoa from the region around Lake Taupō, New Zealand.
 He arranged a raid in revenge for the murder of his maternal grandfather, Te Ata-inutai.
 He was a brave warrior, but also excessively proud and died when he led an ambitious but ill-conceived raid up the Waikato River to Cambridge.
 He probably lived in the mid-seventeenth century.
 He is the ancestor of the Ngāti Tutetawhā hapu of Ngāti Tūwharetoa.

 Life

 Tū-te-tawhā was the youngest son of Te Rangi-ita and Waitapu.
 Through his father, Te Rangi-ita, he was a descendant of Tūwharetoa i te Aupōuri.
 He was named after his paternal grandfather, Tū-te-tawhā (sometimes referred to as Tū-te-tawhā I) and is referred to as Tū-te-tawhā Whare-oneone or Tū-te-tawhā II in order to distinguish him from him.

 His mother was the daughter of Te Ata-inutai of Ngāti Raukawa, through whom he was a descendant of Hoturoa, captain of the Tainui canoe.
 His parents had been married as part of a peace agreement which ended an attack by Te Ata-inutai on Ngāti Tūwharetoa.
 He had four older sisters, Pare-kāwa, Te Uru-kaihina, Te Piunga-tai, and Tore-iti and three older brothers, Tama-mutu, Manu-nui, and Meremere.
 They all grew up at Marae-kōwhai, north of Lake Taupō, near Mōkai.

 He is reported to have been a brave warrior, but also “quick tempered and obstinate” and unwilling to take advice from his older brothers.
 His taiaha spear was named Inaringa.